 - 5.2.1 Our current approach is to review the level of annual bonus rates once a year.
-In reviewing annual bonus rates, we first consider the sustainability of rates that do not depart significantly from those declared in recent years.
-This reflects the expectation that, in normal circumstances, annual bonus rates will change relatively infrequently. - 5.2.2 Policy asset shares are projected forward under different economic scenarios and using current rates of annual bonus, to determine the level of final bonus (if any) that would be payable to ensure maturity values equated to the asset shares.
-The aim is to establish if current rates of annual bonus (taking a long-term view) allow for an appropriate proportion of bonus and payout to be paid in final (non-guaranteed) form under reasonably foreseeable economic and demographic experience. - 5.2.3 As a guide, Scottish Friendly's aim, over the long term, is to pay final bonus rates in the range of 15% to 30% of the accumulated units including declared annual bonuses for policies at a 10 year term and 40% to 65% for policies at a 25 year term, consistent with maintaining an appropriate free asset position and appropriate investment freedom.
-Where projected final bonus rates on "best estimate" assumptions lie generally within these ranges, then current annual bonus rates would be regarded as supportable. - 5.2.4 Paragraph 5.2.3 does not apply to Type NG policies.
-Such polices have no guarantees and are invested more heavily in equity-type assets than Type G policies.
-The range of final bonuses, or Market Value Adjustments which might be applied, is therefore much wider. - 5.2.5 Where projections assuming current annual bonus rates do not produce acceptable results, les Glossary Ces alternative bonus rate assumptions are tested to determine the most appropriate rates to be declared.
-Should it be necessary to reduce annual bonus rates, Scottish Friendly would seek to avoid large reductions (beyond 0.50% per annum) subject, however, to Scottish Friendly's free asset and solvency position being satisfactory.

-- 5.2.6 Annual bonuses may fall to zero in some extreme market conditions and will only be declared if the Board is satisfied that the solvency of the fund will not be detrimentally affected over the short or long term. - 5.2.7 Final (or terminal) bonuses are only payable at the time of a claim, and reflect more closely the performance of the fund at that time; they are not guaranteed and tend to fluctuate.
+In reviewing annual bonus rates, we first consider the sustainability of rates with those declared in recent years.
+This reflects the expectation that, in normal circumstances, annual bonus rates will change relatively infrequently. - 5.2.2 Sustainable rates of Annual Bonus are determined for each product group as a prudent proportion of the long-term future investment return on the underlying assets, adjusted as appropriate to allow for expenses, charges and tax.
+The rates declared may differ if the accumulated Annual Bonuses are particularly high or low relative to a prudent proportion of the achieved investment return. - 5.2.3 Where projections assuming current annual bonus rates do not produce acceptable results, alternative bonus rate assumptions are tested to determine the most appropriate rates to be declared.
+Should it be necessary to reduce annual bonus rates, Scottish Friendly would seek to avoid large reductions (beyond 0.50% per annum) subject, however, to Scottish Friendly's solvency position being satisfactory. - 5.2.4 Annual bonuses may fall to zero in some extreme market conditions and will only be declared if the Board is satisfied that the solvency of the fund will not be detrimentally affected over the short or long term. - 5.2.5 Final (or terminal) bonuses are only payable at the time of a claim, and reflect more closely the performance of the fund at that time; they are not guaranteed and tend to fluctuate.
 Final Bonuses may fall to zero in some circumstances such as significant falls in the values of the fund's assets.
 In such circumstances, provided the unit price is not guaranteed on the claim date, a Market Value Adjustment may be applied.
-We aim to target pay-outs at 100% of asset shares, subject to the
+We aim to target pay-outs at 100% of asset shares, subject to the Smoothing Policy described in Section 6 below.
+The target is for at least 90% of both surrender and maturity payments to fall within the range 80% to 120% of the unsmoothed asset share.